MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

             .WithoutRetry();
 ```

-All of these extensions methods are recommended conventions, but there is no limit to your imagination for what kind of methods you can create (the recipes for [addressing specific cross-cutting concerns](../../../../README.md#cqs-cross-cutting-concerns) contain examples of other useful extension methods).
+The extension method triplet of `UseX`, `ConfigureX`, and `WithoutX` is a recommended convention, but there is no limit to your imagination for what kind of methods you can create (the recipes for [addressing specific cross-cutting concerns](../../../../README.md#cqs-cross-cutting-concerns) contain examples of other useful extension methods).

 This concludes our recipe for solving cross-cutting concerns with **Conqueror.CQS**.
 In summary, these are the steps: